 Tween Bridge Wind Farm Community Fund

-Applications to the Tween Bridge Wind Farm have now closed.
+Applications to this round of the Tween Bridge Wind Farm fund are now closed.

 RWE is the one of the largest renewable energy generators in the UK with a diverse operational portfolio of renewables including onshore wind, offshore wind, hydro and biomass.